Badger-Finance/badger-registry/README.md

 # Badger Registry

+NOTE: If you're finding this from Immunefi, all Vaults and Strategies listed in the live registries are in scope, as well as the contracts listed under keyes.

 The Badger Registry is the source of truth for any vaults or infrastructure curated and operated by Badger DAO.
 The most current version of the registry is [version v0.2.1](https://github.com/Badger-Finance/badger-registry/releases/tag/v0.2.1).